TuurDS/DiamondClassificationNN/README.md

 ##### NOTE: the datasets (.stl files) are not included in this repository because they are confidential.

 ## Voxelization algorithm
-We utilized a voxelization algorithm/package to convert our STL files into a voxel representation.
-We would like to express our gratitude to copederkoff for making this package.
+We utilized a voxelization algorithm/package to convert our STL files into a voxel representation which has been slightly modified in this repository.
+We would like to express our gratitude to cpederkoff for making this package.
 The implementation of their package can be found at the following GitHub repository: https://github.com/cpederkoff/stl-to-voxel